How to decide when to get paid by the hour or by the project?

 - Getting paid for actual work.
-From the professional’s point of view, hourly charge is the best option in terms of cash flow efficiency and profitability.
+From the professional’s point of view, the hourly charge is the best option in terms of cash flow efficiency and profitability.
 Let’s say your customer changes their mind in the middle of a project.
 Getting paid by the hour ensures you get paid for all the time you spent working for them.
 Fair and square!

 - It is easier and simpler to calculate work hours and get paid for your efforts, since there are numerous time tracking and billing applications available out there, such as Elorus.
-Hence, you can rather focus on your customer’s needs and let the app do all the administrative duty for you.
+Hence, you can rather focus on your customer’s needs and let the app do all the administrative duties for you.

 - As far as freelance billing is concerned, getting paid by the hour offers many benefits productivity-wise.
-Being aware of how much certain tasks take to complete, thus what price to charge for them, gives you the ability to sign better contracts.
-Not only are you more productive but you can ultimately increase your revenue.
+Being aware of how much certain tasks take to complete, thus, what price to charge for them, gives you the ability to sign better contracts.
+Not only are you more productive, but you can ultimately increase your revenue.

 - Customers are less likely to become “scope creeps” if you have agreed upon hourly billing for every feature/task their project entails.
-As a result, your projects will be carried out on time and you will get paid for what you actually delivered.
+As a result, your projects will be carried out on time, and you will get paid for what you actually delivered.

 - Billing your hours progressively makes it easier for you to organize your time in a way that brings you more clients.
 And more work-life balance!